Stefdv/gun-tag/README.md

 ```

 ### Subscribing - a word of advise.
 Offcourse it is possible to subscribe to changes on a tag like `gun.get('Books/Lent').synclist(cb)` and you will be notified when the status of those books changes.
-But then you'll have to subscibe to 'Books/borrowed' also...But what if you borrowed a book from one friend and loan it to another?
-You'll end up with two subscriptions on the same book.
+But then you'll have to subscibe to 'Books/borrowed' also...But what if you borrowed a book from one friend and loan it to another? (despite the fact that it is not a nice thing to do ;p) You'll end up with two subscriptions on the same book.

 #### my advise
 Store all books in a `set()`, then subscribe to that.